slahser1992/scalabel/README.md

 1. Check out the code

     ```
-    git clone git@github.com:ucbdrive/scalabel.git
+    git clone git@git.fabu.ai:zourenli/scalabel.git
     cd scalabel
     ```

 2. Compile the code

-    There are two alternative ways to get the compiled code

-    1. Usage docker (recommended if you only need to run the code)
+    Usage docker (recommended if you only need to run the code)

         Download from dockerhub
         ```